-Libya militia held Lockerbie suspect before handover to US
+Libya militia held Lockerbie suspect before handover to U.S.

 Then came the raid in mid-November, which was described by the officials.

 Militiamen rushed into Mas’ud’s bedroom and seized him, transporting him blindfolded to a detention center run by the SSA in Tripoli.
-He was there for two weeks before he was given to another militia in Misrata, known as the Joint Force, which reports directly the Dbeibah.
+He was there for two weeks before he was given to another militia in Misrata, known as the Joint Force, which reports directly to Dbeibah.
 It’s a new paramilitary unit established as part of a network of militias that support him.

 In Misrata, Mas’ud was interrogated by Libyan officers in the presence of U.S. intelligence officers, said a Libyan official briefed on the interrogation.
 Mas’ud declined to answer questions about his alleged role in the Lockerbie attack, including the contents of an interview that the U.S. says he gave to Libyan authorities in 2012 during which he admitted to being the bomb-maker.
 He insisted his detention and extradition are illegal, the official said.

 In 2017, U.S. officials received a copy of the 2012 interview in which they said Mas’ud admitted building the bomb and working with two other conspirators to carry out the attack on the Pan Am plane.
-According to an FBI affidavit filed in the case, Mas’ud said that the operation was ordered by Libyan intelligence and that Gadhafi thanked him and other members of the team afterwards.
+According to an FBI affidavit filed in the case, Mas’ud said that the operation was ordered by Libyan intelligence and that Gadhafi thanked him and other members of the team afterward.

 Some have questioned the legality of Mas’ud’s handover, given the role of informal armed groups and a lack of official extradition procedures.